 - Straw Hatism: Look after your Nakama, it's the journey, not the destination, never let issues like politics get in the way of right and wrong, treasure comes and goes but the dreams of men shall never die.

-- Doflamingoism: Abnandon these foolish dreams and ideals, focus only on the tangible
+- Doflamingoism: Abandon foolish dreams and ideals.
+Focus only on the tangible!

 - Joanism: The purpose of every human being is to fulfill his or her true nature.
 All are endowed by God with free will, but God will often speak to them, in one way or another, to show the right path.
 Humans thrive on their connections with one another - all is connected, and all actions have consequences.